 - With both addition and suppression of transposable elements, specific human functions and characteristics can be activated, silenced, or diseased.
 Since 80 percent of our genome is biologically active it could go awry.
 Why are we in particularly good health?

 Back to the subject of this section.
 I like the term jumping genes.
 It has something both playful and poetic about it, but it is also a bit of a misnomer because of the concept of genes.

 Genes still conjure up the idea of immutability, whereas transposable elements are bits and pieces of DNA taken piecemeal in an incessant scanning of our DNA.
 Genes, as such, are not as permanent and indelible as we had thought in the past.

 Our DNA and RNA are in a constant state of editing and splicing, or one could say grafting and crafting.
 This notion of plasticity comes into play especially when we take into account our next component.

 This post is an excerpt from chapter 7.13 of Inventory of the Universe.

 This video talks about the discoverer of transposable elements, Barbara McClintock, not always easy to be a scientist, especially a woman… but thankfully, she has been vindicated.

 This subject of ‘transposable elements’ can be rather technical and, unfortunately, a lot of videos reflect this, including the one below.
 It reveals the mechanism by which the ‘elements move’ from their original to their new location.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Transposable Elements and Jumping Genes – Genes are Not Immutable but rather Plastic
+Please use the Social Network links just below to share this information from The Explanation, Transposable Elements and Jumping Genes – Genes are Not Immutable but rather Plastic